10 Best Finder Alternatives for Mac in 2023

 Price: $29.95/year

 Disk Order is a feature-loaded dual-pane file manager for Macintosh.
-The software can easily transfer data, share documents via FTP, compress files, manage files and folders.
+The software can easily transfer data, share documents via FTP, compress files, and manage files and folders.

 Moreover, the structure and interface of the Disk Order are a lot better than Finder.
 You can customize icons and text sizes on this tool to personalize your user experience.